simeononsecurity/simeononsecurity.ch/content/guides/mastering-windows-cmd-scripting-advanced-ideas/index.en.md

 ## Benefits in Cybersecurity and IT Management

-Mastering these advanced CMD concepts offers several advantages in the realm of cybersecurity and IT management.
+Mastering these advanced CMD concepts offers several advantages in cybersecurity and IT management.

 - **Efficient Resource Management**: With the `tasklist` command, you can identify resource-hogging processes, potentially indicating malware or performance bottlenecks.
 - **Quick Troubleshooting**: Running processes in the background enables you to maintain an interactive CMD session while simultaneously executing diagnostic scripts or commands.